Liverpool–Manchester lines: Current services

 The route from Liverpool to Manchester via Newton le Willows has been popular in recent years with steam locomotive-worked excursion trains.
-The second route from Liverpool through Hunts Cross and Warrington Central to Manchester rarely sees steam-worked excursion trains, the most recent being in 2013 for the 45th anniversary special run of the Fifteen Guinea Special.
+The second route from Liverpool through Hunts Cross and Warrington Central to Manchester rarely sees steam-worked excursion trains; the most recent was in 2013 for the 45th anniversary special run of the Fifteen Guinea Special.
 The original route through Newton-le-Willows was closed for electrification work.

 Technical details

 The key junctions on this route are: